|

 purpose is to photograph the landscape of the park, we also intend to

-take advantage of wildlife opportunities when they happen.
+take advantage of wildlife opportunities if they happen.

 Itinerary